jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 ##### Progress:

+Finished Stage1 of the proof.

 Stage1:
-Hausdorff Paradox statement: There is a countable set D that is a subset of S^2 such that S^2-D can be divided into 5 pieces which can then be rotated to form 2 copies of S^2-D.
+Hausdorff Paradox: There is a countable set D that is a subset of S^2 such that S^2-D can be divided into 5 pieces which can then be rotated to form 2 copies of S^2-D.

-Proved the equivalence between different partitions of S^2-D. hausdorff-paradox.lisp contains the proof.

-To Do: Prove set D is countable.
+Proved the equivalence between different partitions of S^2-D. hausdorff-paradox.lisp contains the proof. proved that the set D is countable. hausdorff-paradox-2.lisp contains the proof.